LC-Linkous/nanoVNA_python/README.md

     * `cal_thru()` - calibrate with cable connected to both ports
     * `cal_done()` - done with calibration
     * `cal_reset()` - reset calibration data.
 Do this BEFORE calibrating
-    * `cal_on()`  - start measuing with calibration, apply it to device
+    * `cal_on()`  - start measuring with calibration, apply it to device
-    * `cal_off()` - stop measuing with calibration being applied to device
+    * `cal_off()` - stop messing with calibration being applied to device
     * `cal_in()` - internal calibration (??
 TODO)
 * **CLI Wrapper Usage:**
 * **Notes:**
     * `cal` no argument gets the calibration status
     * `cal load` calibrate with the load connector.
-Hardware must be attatched before calibration
+Hardware must be attached before calibration
     * `cal open` calibrate with the open connector.
-Hardware must be attatched before calibration
+Hardware must be attached before calibration
     * `cal short` calibrate with the open connector.
-Hardware must be attatched before calibration
+Hardware must be attached before calibration
     * `cal thru` calibrate with cable connected to both ports.
-Hardware must be attatched before calibration
+Hardware must be attached before calibration
     * `cal done` complete the calibration
     * `cal reset` reset calibration data.
 Do this BEFORE calibrating
-    * `cal on` start measuing with calibration, apply it to device
+    * `cal on` start measuring with calibration, apply it to device
-    * `cal off` stop measuing with calibration being applied to device
+    * `cal off` stop measuring with calibration being applied to device

 ### **capture**